rschristopher/ischristtrue.com/src/modern-views/free-will.md

      But there were false prophets also among the people, even as there shall be false teachers among you, who privily shall bring in damnable heresies, even denying the Lord that bought them, and bring upon themselves swift destruction.

-In the final analysis, it would be fair to view Arminianism as a Calvinist dressing around rationalistic synergism, which can lead to semi-pelegianism and deism.
+Moving past the deceptions, it would be fair to view Arminianism as a Calvinist dressing around rationalistic synergism, which inevitably lead to semi-pelegianism and deism.
 Yet the culprit, the cause, is the rigid views of reprobation within Calvinism, that is, ignoring the infinite love and mercy